cloudify-cosmo/tattle/README.md

 I will explain all three of them together, with the aid of an example based on real use case that we encountered.
 Assume that you have two branches, `CFY-1001-feature1` and `CFY1002-feature2`.
-If we provide only the base `CFY-*\d+`, then `CFY-1001-feature1` branch will be transformed to `CFY-1001` issue, and `CFY1002-feature2` will be transformed to `CFY1002`. but `CFY1002` is not a valid issue name - it is missing the `-`!
+If we provide only the base `CFY-*\d+`, then `CFY-1001-feature1` branch will be transformed to `CFY-1001` issue, and `CFY1002-feature2` will be transformed to `CFY1002`.
+But `CFY1002` is not a valid issue name - it is missing the `-`!
 That's where those three fields come into play:
 ```
 if_doesnt_contain:  '-'
 replace_from:       CFY
 replace_to:         CFY-
 ```
-They are basiclly saying "if the base doesn't contain the string `-`, then replace the string `CFY` with the string `-CFY`".
+They are basiclly saying "if the base doesn't contain the string `-`, then replace the string `CFY` with the string `CFY-`".
 So, in our example, first `base` will turn `CFY1002-feature2` into `CFY1002`, and the three other fields will complete the transform by turning `CFY1002` into `CFY-1002`.
 That's it.
 Not so complex when you come to think of it.

 ## The Output